MyEtherWallet/knowledge-base-v3/content/FAQ/buying-selling-exchanging-eth-tokens-fiat.md

 /*
 Title: Where Can I Buy / Sell / Trade / Exchange my ETH or Tokens?
 Sort: 14
+Category: FAQ
 */

 Here is a list of reputable services you can use the following services to buy and sell ETH / Tokens / fiat (USD, EUR, etc.).
 There are many, many more out there but these are the ones I am familar with.

 Always google "<service name> scam" and read about people's experiences before choosing to send to a random service or website.

 Not all exchanges support all coin types and fiat types, so take a look around to find one that fits your location and circumstances.